ZuBB/portage3/issues.md

         - versions
         - portageq
     + find calls for install/uninstall actions
+* Script class
+    + convert scripts to tasks; runt unblocking tasks in parallel. etc
+    + split tasks into parts (for scripts like *_pN.rb).
+Parts may be threaded or not
+    + check dependant tables before filling current one
+    + keep in mind that need to have easy way to debug specified item(s)
+    + make database and logger modules injectable into Script/Worker class
+    + create reusable 'modules' for case(s) like this: fill 'missed' categories
 * database
     + investigate joining keywords and masks into single entity
     + create some constraint/trigger/function to protect flags table of duplicate data [1^](https://www.linux.org.ru/forum/development/8077477), [2^](http://stackoverflow.com/questions/10231338/)